 Signs of Work from Home Burnout

-, which causes them even further mental distress during this time apart.
+, which causes them even further mental distress.
 The pressure of it all, plus the uncertainty of coronavirus, has increased feeling burnout and decreased employee engagement.

 and can take on more work.
-Some workers feel overwhelmed by the additional workload and lack of downtime.
+Some workers feel overwhelmed by the additional workload, working additional hours and lack of downtime.
 Employers can help their employees with burnout by allowing flexible work schedules, providing open communication channels, and have honest discussions about managing workloads when working remotely.

 Essential Worker Burnout Symptoms

-Essential employees who are working onsite during the coronavirus pandemic are putting themselves on the front lines of the response to the virus every day.
+Essential employees who are working onsite during peaks of COVID-19 have put themselves on the front lines of the response to the virus every day.
 Most workers have never experienced a heightened level of stress, increased workload, or potential health risks while they are performing their jobs.
-Also, some essential workers have put themselves in
+Also, some essential workers have put themselves in social isolation

 to protect family members leading to feelings of loneliness and depression.

 Front line workers, especially healthcare workers, are battling COVID-19 while also fighting against the onslaught of stress, anxiety and mental and emotional distress